Weymouth Pavilion: Redevelopment schemes (2006–2012)

 The rear of Weymouth Pavilion and Weymouth Harbour during the Summer 2012 Olympics.

 It was announced in 2006 that the pavilion and its surroundings would be redeveloped as part of a £135-million redevelopment scheme from 2007 to 2011, in time for the 2012 Olympic Games.
 The 4 ha site was planned to include a new theatre, a World Heritage Site visitor centre, a new ferry terminal, a hotel, an undercover car park, a shopping arcade, apartments and a marina.
 However, the scheme was cancelled in 2009 due to the economic recession.

-In 2012, Jeffrey Heintz of London-based designers White Knight, put forward a new £160-million redevelopment plan, stating that his team could transform the pavilion into a "flourishing one" under a trust and save taxpayers thousands of pounds.
+In 2012, Jeffrey Heintz of London-based designers White Knight proposed a new £160-million redevelopment plan, stating that his team could transform the pavilion into a "flourishing one" under a trust and save taxpayers thousands of pounds.
 However, the onset of the 2012 Olympic Games prevented any redevelopment scheme from going ahead.

 Closure and community handover (2012–present)

 In 2012, The Borough Council announced it was considering options for cost-saving on the Pavilion site.
 Later that year, they announced the possible option of demolishing the pavilion and replacing it with a car park.
 In response, local campaigners launched a petition.
 Further talks by the council in 2013 considered the pavilion's future.
 Some of the options included demolishing it, leasing it to a community interest company or selling the building.

 The Pavilion auditorium during a performance from the Bournemouth Symphony Orchestra in Jan 2015.

 It was recommended that the pavilion should be handed over to the community as opposed to demolition.
 After the official decision was made on 21 February 2013, the council called for bids to manage the venue for community use.
 Following a formal tender process the Pavilion was closed on 13 May 2013.
 The following month saw the announcement that local businessman Phil Say had been successful in bidding to run the theatre as a nonprofit business operated by a newly formed Community Interest Company.
-The new lease was signed on 5 July 2013 and Weymouth Pavilion reopened to the public on 13 July 2013.
+The new lease was signed on 5 July 2013, and Weymouth Pavilion reopened to the public on 13 July 2013.

 In January 2015, it was revealed that the pavilion's figures had more than doubled under its new management, having in excess of 300,000 visitors and selling over 60,000 tickets in 2014.
 The following January saw the pavilion's most commercially successful show, the Christmas pantomime Snow White, which topped box office records set by the previous year's pantomime Aladdin.